-- You’re a wellness expert.
+- You're a wellness expert.
 Maybe you're a yoga teacher or a mental health professional.
-You know how powerful meditation can be, and you want your clients to sleep more soundly, live with less stress or anxiety, and enjoy a deep quality of living that only meditating can provide.
+You know how powerful meditation can be, and you want your clients to sleep more soundly, live with less stress or anxiety, and enjoy the other unique benefits that meditation can offer.

 - Teaching meditation is your calling.
-You've experienced the profound effects meditation has in your own life and are eager to share the practice with as many people as possible
+You've experienced the profound effects of meditation in your own life and are passionate about sharing the practice with as many people as possible.

 Whichever category you fall into, as long as your intentions are pure, this path is one that will welcome you with open arms and continue to grow and evolve with you.

 4. Participate in an immersive teacher training with a credible instructor.

-Teaching others can seem daunting at first, but like anything else, it takes practice.
+Teaching others can seem daunting at first, but like anything else, it just takes practice.
 Start with a small group of friends or co-workers, and keep each session to 10-15 minutes.
 Starting with people you know is a great way to ease into teaching new people.
-Guide your students in your learned style and make sure to speak clearly, skillfully, and in a soothing manner so as to promote relaxation of the mind.
+Guide your students in your learned style and make sure to speak clearly, skillfully, and in a soothing manner to promote relaxation of the mind.

 - Start a meditation group on meetup.com.